BIOS OF TEACHING ARTISTS

-Kehoe is represented by Howard Yezerski Gallery, Boston.
+Kehoe is represented by Anderson Yezerski Gallery, Boston.

 She has been a visiting artist at Swarthmore College, Johns Hopkins University, University of Washington, Salve Regina University, Rhode Island College, Colby College, Hendrix College, George Mason University, College of William and Mary, University of Arkansas at Fort Smith and Indiana University.

-Kehoe teaches painting and drawing at Massachusetts College of Art and Design.
-She has also taught painting workshops at Art New England, Fine Arts Work Center in Provincetown, Armory Art Center in West Palm Beach, Florida, the Washington Art Association, Washington Studio School, Cullowhee Mountain Arts, Harvard Medical School, and Black Pond Studio.
+Kehoe has taught painting and drawing at Massachusetts College of Art and Design and Brandeis University.
+She has also taught painting workshops at Art New England, Fine Arts Work Center in Provincetown, Armory Art Center in West Palm Beach, Florida, the Washington Art Association, Washington Studio School, Harvard Medical School.
+She is a founder of Black Pond Studio.

 TIM KENNEDY received his BFA from Carnegie Mellon University, an MFA from Brooklyn College and he attended the Skowhegan School.
 Kennedy has received individual artist grants from the Pollock-Krasner Foundation, the Indiana Arts Commission, the Arts Council of Indianapolis and the Clark Hulings Fund.
 His work has been reviewed in The New York Sun, The New York Observer and the Indianapolis Star Articles on his work have appeared in The Artist’s Magazine, American Artist Magazine, Watercolor Magazine and an interview with him was featured on Larry Groff’s blog Painting Perceptions.
 He exhibits his work at First Street Gallery in New York and is a Senior Lecturer of Painting at Indiana University in Bloomington.